Anton Karas: Early life

 Anton was born illegitimate at Marchfeldstraße 17, Brigittenau, Vienna to Theresia Streckel.
 He was later legitimized by her marriage to a factory worker, Karl Josef Karas.
 One of five children, Anton Karas was already keen on music as a child.
 He wanted to become a bandleader, which was impossible because of his family's financial situation.
 He was allowed to learn to play an instrument, as were his two brothers and two sisters.
 He later reported that his first zither was one he found in his grandmother's attic at the age of 12.

 As ordered by his father, he became an apprentice tool and die maker at the age of 14, while taking evening courses in music at a private institution.
 He finished his apprenticeship in 1924, and worked in a car factory until becoming unemployed in January 1925.
 Having already begun to study at the University of Music and Performing Arts, Vienna in 1924, he subsequently earned a living as an entertainer in a Heuriger.
 He soon earned more than his father, and continued his studies until 1928.

 Career

-In 1930, he married, with the birth of his daughter following three months later.
+He married in 1930, with the birth of his daughter following three months later.
 From 1939 to 1945 he was with the German Wehrmacht anti-aircraft warfare, temporarily in Russia, where he took a zither along.
 He lost more than one instrument from war action, but always managed to find another one.